-Global citizenship education (GCED) aims to empower learners of all ages to assume active roles, both locally and globally, to face and help resolve global and local challenges, and to become proactive and responsible contributors to more peaceful, tolerant, inclusive and secure societies.
+Global Citizenship Education (GCED) aims to empower learners of all ages to assume active roles, both locally and globally, in building more peaceful, tolerant, inclusive and secure societies.

-GCED is based on the three domains of learning – the cognitive, socio-emotional and behavioural.
+GCED is based on the three domains of learning - cognitive, socio-emotional and behavioural.

 - Cognitive: knowledge and thinking skills necessary to better understand the world and its complexities.